robertkirkman/sm64ex-bbb-doc/README.md

 # pvrsrvctl --start --no-module
 $ sm64ex/build/us_pc/sm64.us.f3dex2e
 ```
-**You should now be able to see and play the game.** If the performance isn't satisfactory, or you want to use this patched SDL for other purposes, keep reading.
+>NOTE: **You should now be able to see and play the game.** If the performance isn't satisfactory, or you want to use this patched SDL for other purposes, keep reading.

 ## Other software made usable by the patched SDL:
 ### mupen64plus
 >NOTE: For reasons beyond my current understanding, with the steps in this guide, and all other things being equal, Super Mario 64 performs better on BBB in `mupen64plus-video-gles2n64` than it does in `sm64ex`, making mupen64plus a good choice as long as there is no need for mods that only work on PC port, not real console - or if there is need for mods that only work on console and emulator.

-1. Install mupen64plus
+1. Download, compile and install mupen64plus and the `gles2n64` video plugin for it:
 >NOTE: I have deliberately unrolled the intended Bash loops to call attention to mupen64plus' not-fully-sane build system and make it easier to understand.
 ```
 # apt-get install -y zlib1g-dev libpng-dev libfreetype-dev nasm libboost-dev libboost-filesystem-dev